villekf/OMEGA-doc/docs/source/geometry.rst

 ^^^^^

 Again, CT and SPECT geometries don't differ here except that CT supports panel rotation along the angle β, as outlined in the below figure.
+You can include this angle as the second column of ``options.pitchRoll``.
+Note that, if you have non-zero α but zero β, then the second column of ``options.pitchRoll`` has to be zeros.
+Same applies the other way around.

 .. figure:: OMEGA_ct_coordinateXZ.svg
    :scale: 100 %